 The Cohos Trail is approximately 875,000 feet long and getting longer.
-It takes a good deal of effort to keep the trail open and in good condition.
+TCTA is an all-volunteer organization, and it takes a good deal of effort to keep the trail open and in good condition.
 Your donation of time to maintain the trail is critical to the hiking pleasure of hundreds of hiking enthusiasts.

 If you wish to volunteer, you may use hand tools on the trail.
-We can’t sanction the use of power tools of any kind and will not permit their use by volunteers.
+We don’t permit the use of power tools of any kind by volunteers.
 We ask you to bring with you a lunch or trail snacks, plenty of water, hand tools, such as a branch lopper, Fiskar or bow saw, ax (if you know well how to use it safely), a first aid kit, bug dope and sunscreen, work gloves, good shoes or work boots, and your enthusiasm.

 Many people, from young children to folks in their 70s and 80s, have donated time and sweat to the trail.
 Your physical effort is extremely important to the trail effort and your desire to work on the trail is always welcome.